UoW-ATM/Mercury/README.rst

 - the GUI version: (coming soon).

 Docker allows you to use the model on any OS without installing anything except a docker environment (see https://www.docker.com/get-started/).
-With a terminal (e.g. powershell in windows), you can download the docker images like this:
+With a terminal (e.g. PowerShell in Windows), you can download the docker images like this:

 .. code:: bash